Print

 Instructions

-2. Form the meatballs and bake.
-Line an oven tray with baking paper, then lightly wet your hands (this will stop the mixture sticking to them).
+2. Form the meatballs.
+Line a baking sheet with parchment paper, then lightly wet your hands (this will stop the mixture from sticking to them).
 Use a spoon or cookie scoop to scoop up a heaped tablespoon of the meatball mixture, then roll it into a ball in your hands.
-Place on the lined tray, then repeat with the rest of the meatballs.
-Drizzle them with 1 tablespoon of olive oil, then pop into the oven for 12 minutes.
+Place on the lined tray, then repeat with the rest of the meatballs (I got 18 meatballs from this mixture).

 Notes

 INGREDIENT NOTES: Grating the onion results in super fine pieces of onion throughout the meatballs, and provides more liquid to keep them moist, so I recommend giving it a go!
-I LOVE the savoury depth fish sauce brings, but you can leave it out if you like.
+I LOVE the savory depth fish sauce brings, but you can leave it out if you like.
 Try to use a thick Greek yogurt for the tzatziki, rather than a plain yogurt.
 The consistency is a lot nicer when the sauce isn’t super runny.
-Low or zero fat yogurt is absolutely fine.
+Low or zero-fat yogurt is absolutely fine.
 Use whatever fresh, crunchy veggies you like to serve alongside the meatballs – diced cucumber, red onion or red peppers would be great too.

 SUBSTITUTIONS: Swap the ground chicken for ground turkey or pork.
 You could also use all dried herbs in the meatballs, instead of the fresh mint and parsley.
 Switch out dried thyme and oregano for dried parsley, mint or marjoram.
-I like to use lemon zest in my tzatziki because you get that hit of lemon flavour, without the added liquid, but you could just use 1 tablespoon of lemon juice if you don’t want to zest another lemon.
+I like to use lemon zest in my tzatziki because you get that hit of lemon flavor, without the added liquid, but you could use 1 tablespoon of lemon juice if you don’t want to zest another lemon.
 You could also use a store-bought tzatziki if you like.

-STORAGE INSTRUCTIONS: The cooked meatballs will keep well for 5 days, stored in a covered container in the frdige, making this a great recipe for meal prep.You could also form the meatballs a day in advance, then pop them onto a plate otr tray, cover them with cling film, and store them in the fridge until you’re ready to cook them.
+STORAGE INSTRUCTIONS: The cooked meatballs will keep well for 5 days, stored in a covered container in the fridge, making this a great recipe for meal prep.
+You could also form the meatballs a day in advance, then pop them onto a plate or tray, cover them with cling film, and store them in the fridge until you’re ready to cook them.
 You can also freeze the formed meatballs.
-Just place them on a lined oven tray in the freezer for 20 minutes, then store them in zip-lock bags.
+Place them on a lined oven tray in the freezer for 20 minutes, then store them in zip-lock bags.
 You can cook them straight from frozen in the oven (add 5 minutes to the cooking time).

-• Prep Time: 8
+• Prep Time: 10

-• Cook Time: 12
+• Cook Time: 15

 • Category: fakeaways